Support

 For normal use, just tap, speak, and tap again.

-Can I change the keyboard shortcut on macOS?
+Can I change the keyboard shortcut?

-Yes.
 Open Flow Keyboard Settings and click Shortcuts.
 You'll see a "Record" button -- click it and press your preferred key combination to replace the default shortcut.
+You can also enable an alternate shortcut, which is useful when an external keyboard is connected.

 Flow is extremely slow or timing out.
 How do I fix it?